gpwolfe/data-lake/examples/instructions.md

 **Prepare your dataset**

-* Create a folder to contain all your dataset files and ONLY your dataset files
+* Create a folder to contain all your dataset files
 * Give this folder the name of your dataset, replacing spaces with underscores &rarr; `_`
 * Move your dataset files (and ONLY your dataset files) into this folder